How to create an installation for

 For example "My Test Project".

-16. Specify a main destination folder at the Main
+16. Specify a main destination folder in the Main

 folder text field.